 Oil and natural gas reserve quantities.
 The determination of depreciation, depletion and amortization expense is highly dependent on the estimates of the proved oil and natural gas reserves attributable to our properties.
 The determination of whether impairments should be recognized on our oil and gas properties is also dependent on these estimates, as well as estimates of probable reserves.
 Reserve engineering is a subjective process of estimating underground accumulations of oil and natural gas that cannot be precisely measured.
 The accuracy of any reserve estimate depends on the quality of available data, production history and engineering and geological interpretation and judgment.
 Because all reserve estimates are to some degree imprecise, the quantities and timing of oil and natural gas that are ultimately recovered, production and operating costs, the amount and timing of future development expenditures and future oil and natural gas prices may all differ materially from those assumed in these estimates.
 The information regarding present value of the future net cash flows attributable to our proved oil and natural gas reserves are estimates only and should not be construed as the current market value of the estimated oil and natural gas reserves attributable to our properties.
-Thus, such information includes revisions of certain reserve estimates attributable to proved properties involved and any adjustments in the projected economic life of such properties resulting from changes in product prices.
+Thus, such information includes revisions of certain reserve estimates attributable to proved properties included in the preceding year's estimates.
+Such revisions reflect additional information from subsequent activities, production history of the properties involved and any adjustments in the projected economic life of such properties resulting from changes in product prices.
 Any future downward revisions could adversely affect our financial condition, our future prospects and the value of our common stock.